 Note: This post contains affiliate links for which I may earn a commission or referral points if you make a purchase or are approved after clicking through.

 Brad over at TravelMiles101.com tipped me off to an amazing way to fly to Ireland for just 26,000 round-trip per person on Aer Lingus.
-I never dreamed we’d be traveling to Europe this year, as we’ve focused on traveling free around the USA on Southwest.
-Download my free guide below to find out how we do it.
+I never dreamed we’d be traveling to Europe as soon as we did, as we had largely focused on traveling free around the USA on Southwest.

-Fly from one of six U.S. cities, including Chicago, New York City, Hartford, Newark or Washington D.C., to Dublin, Ireland (and in a few cases Shannon, Ireland) on Aer Lingus for 26,000 Avios points round-trip per person.
+Fly from one of six U.S. cities, including Chicago, New York City, Boston, Philadelphia, Hartford, Newark, Minneapolis or Washington D.C., to Dublin, Ireland (and in a few cases Shannon, Ireland) on Aer Lingus for 26,000 Avios points round-trip per person.

-Avios are the currency for both Aer Lingus, British Airways and Iberia, and you can transfer your points between all.
+Avios are the currency for both Aer Lingus, British Airways and Iberia, and you can transfer your points between all of these programs.

 We chose to drive to Chicago the night before our flight and stay at the awesome Hilton Chicago O’Hare Airport Hotel that offers runway views and an underground tunnel to the airport!